An-another-Artem/simple-load-balancer-in-go/README.md

 <h2>What is going next?</h2>

+**What should we know**

+* The load balancer will use httputil's package proxy to send client's request on server
+* It won't use config files or something else to add or change servers, so you may add this feature
+* You should give star on this repository as well

 **Now we are ready to make the load balancer**

 The load balancer will use "Least connections" algorithm and as i said upper our program will direct client's request to server that have the fewest connections.